 #4 Angels in America (Tony Kushner)

 A modern classic that all actors should be familiar with.
 Rife with great scenes and monologues, this play is a modern classic for a reason.
 One of the most poignant pieces of theatre in the last 100 years.
-There are 2 parts to this masterpiece; it’s complex, metaphorical, and a heart-wrenching symbolic examination of AIDS and homosexuality in America in the 1980s.
-The first part is definitely a must read, but worth reading both for the full experience.
+This masterpiece is written in two parts; the first part is definitely a must-read, but it’s worth reading both for the full experience.
+It is a complex, metaphorical, and a heart-wrenching symbolic examination of AIDS and homosexuality in America in the 1980s.

 #5 The Rover (Aphra Behn)